ViteStudio-Tech/ueVite-Get/README.md

 * Materials/Shaders:
 	Starting with Unreal Engine 5.1, Shader Model 6 (SM6) became the preferred rendering path.
 As a result, the **general shader instruction count increased significantly** for both SM5/SM6 paths.
 Subsequent engine versions have continued to expand both the instruction count and the number of shader permutations even further.
 In contrast, Unreal Engine 4.27 provides lighter-weight shaders that deliver the same visual fidelity, resulting in faster GPU performance across the board.

 <img width="2518" height="1231" alt="ShaderInsCount" src="https://github.com/user-attachments/assets/5bf7e5c8-1342-4cb6-a1af-a96fed1ddab6" />

 * Physics System:
 	Chaos is significantly slower than #PhysX in many workloads, largely due to less efficient #SIMD utilization, comparatively poor #multithreading and generally less efficient engineering decisions.
 Internal stress tests show Chaos performing over 5× slower than PhysX in heavily physics-bound scenarios.
 This performance difference affects not only rigid-body simulation, but also physics queries, collision calculations and transforms.
-Resulting in a measurable CPU overhead even in projects that make little or no use of physics simulation.
+Resulting in a measurable CPU overhead even in projects that make little to no use of physics simulation.
 The substantial performance advantage of PhysX also enables significantly more complex and larger-scale cloth simulation and destruction effects within the same CPU budget.

 * Character Movement Component:
 	 It has become increasingly expensive in newer versions of the engine.
 When compared to Unreal Engine 5.6, version 4.27 performs up to 2.2-2.8× faster in movement and collision calculations, even when not accounting for PhysX sweps speed improvement.
 This largely affects scenes with many enemies or players, decreasing the feasiblity of bigger scale simulation.

 * Ram/Vram Usage:
 	Overall memory usage has steadily increased with each engine iteration.
-In comparison, our Fork uses approximately 1GB of total less memory on average in a typical multiplayer map scene than version 5.7.
+In comparison, our Fork uses approximately 1GB of total less memory on average in a typical multiplayer map scene than version 5.7 (Stylized Demo).

 * UI System Slate/Widget:
 	Starting with UE5.0, Slate's rendering cost increased considerably, accompanied by a more complex system for handling Slate object updates, layout calculations,transformations and the rendering of it became more expensive in an attempt of increased UI rendering fidelity.